Lockpickers-United/lpu-belt-explorer/src/resources/scorcardInfoFaqBB.md

 ### Q: How do I get my existing Dan Sheet record into the Scorecard?

 It’s easy!
 We’ve built an automated import that does all the work for folks who have a tab in the Dan Sheet already.
 Simply hit the “Import Dan Sheet” button, identify your tab, and we’ll do the rest.
 Complete details can be found at https://lpubelts.com/#/profile/scorecard/howto

+### Q: What if I'm new and/or don't have a Dan sheet tab?

+Simply send us your LPUbelts display name along with a link to your Black Belt announcement, and we'll set you up in the system.

 ### Q: How do I add new entries to my Scorecard?